-What is the difference between all-wheel-drive (AWD) and front-wheel drive (FWD)?
+What is the difference between all-wheel-drive (AWD) and front-wheel-drive (FWD)?

 Here's a brief rundown on the four types of wheel drive systems:

-All-Wheel-Drive: AWD systems deliver power to each corner of the vehicle, similar to 4WD cars.
-However, unlike 4WD cars, AWD is always engaged and provides varying amounts of power to the axles depending on traction conditions.
-All-wheel drive systems primarily power one set of axles, either front or rear.
+All-Wheel Drive: AWD systems deliver power to each corner of the vehicle, similar to 4WD cars.
+However, unlike 4WD cars, AWD is always engaged, and delivers varying amounts of power to the axles depending on traction conditions.
+All-wheel-drive systems primarily power one set of axles, either front or rear.
 When the car feels traction loss in one axle, it will automatically divert more power to the other axle to compensate.

-Four-Wheel Drive: Four-wheel drive (4WD) cars are generally tuned for extreme off-road uses like traversing over deep water, scaling boulders or climbing steep hills with poor surface traction.
-When enabled, 4WD systems send power to all four wheels using front and rear differentials plus a transfer case that distributes power equally regardless of traction.
-In addition, some 4WD have two gear ranges, high and low.
+When enabled, four-wheel-drive systems send power to all four wheels using front and rear differentials plus a transfer case that distributes power equally regardless of traction.
+In addition, some 4WD systems have two gear ranges, high and low.
 The low gear range proves especially helpful when low-speed climbing power is required.
-There are three different mode toggle options in modern four-wheel drive vehicles.
-Full-time systems are always engaged, automatic systems switch between 2WD and 4WD automatically, and part-time systems require the driver to switch between two-wheel drive and four-wheel drive modes manually.
-Driving a part-time 4WD vehicle on the pavement with 4WD enabled can cause damage to the vehicle's drivetrain.

-Is an All-Wheel-Drive or Four-Wheel-Drive vehicle worth it?
+Is an All-Wheel-Drive or Four-Wheel-Drive Vehicle Worth It?

 It depends on the driving conditions you plan to encounter.
-Two-wheel-drive cars handle rain and light snowfall just fine, with front-wheel-drive cars generally eking out rear-wheel cars in safety.
-Rear-wheel-drive cars excel when performance is critical (although all-wheel-drive systems can provide more traction).
+Two-wheel-drive cars handle rain and light snowfall just fine, with front-wheel drive cars generally eking out rear-wheel cars in safety.
+Rear-wheel-drive cars excel when performance is key (although all-wheel-drive systems can provide more traction).
 All-wheel drive vehicles are great for light off-road driving and typical snow conditions.
 If you're powering through heavy snow or tackling extreme off-road terrain, a four-wheel-drive vehicle with high ground clearance and a low gear range is the set of wheels you should be looking for.

 In addition to weather and terrain conditions, fuel efficiency is another factor that should be considered.
 Both four-wheel-drive and all-wheel-drive systems contribute substantial heft to the vehicle, so you end up trading efficient fuel economy for that extra traction.

 Traversing Winter Terrain

-When driving through winter weather, you can't go wrong with a set of winter tires.
+Another important thing to remember is that when you're driving in winter weather, a good set of winter tires is essential.
 Numerous independent studies have shown that good tires play the largest part in determining a vehicle's safety performance when driving through snow and ice.
 That is because snow tires are made from a softer kind of rubber than standard tires.
 Their more pliable texture enables superior traction when the temperature drops.